 3. Describe whether, and to what extent, the collection of information involves the use of automated, electronic, mechanical, or other technological techniques or other forms of information technology.

-The vast majority of ITA clients complete the surveys electronically, but hard copies may be used in limited circumstances, such as with clients who may not have Internet access.
+The data collection involves the use of electronic survey links as described in the table below.